TobiTenno/hubot-wikia/README.md

     ]
     ```

+3. Add your domain to your environment with the key `HUBOT_WIKIA_DOMAIN`

-3. Run your bot and see below for available config / commands
+4. Run your bot and see below for available config / commands

 ## Commands